-Royal has been located in Minden, Nebraska, for nearly 70 years.
-Royal first opened its doors after World War II as Royal Plastic Manufacturing and originally made plastic products such as soap dishes.
+Royal has been located in Minden, Nebraska, since 1949 Royal first opened its doors after World War II as ‘Royal Plastic Manufacturing’ and originally made plastic products such as soap dishes.
 In 1954, the company transferred to fiber glass reinforced parts.

 According to local legend, a group of engineers from McDonnell Aircraft were boating in the nearby Harlan County Reservoir when their boat developed a serious leak.
 The group happened upon Royal’s founder and then owner, Harley Cole, who fixed their boat and subsequently was given an invitation to submit bids for making spare parts for McDonnell.
 Royal was awarded some contracts, and by 1958, the company was exclusively in the composites business.

 After Mr. Cole passed away in 1978, California-based M.C.
 Gill Corporation acquired Royal.
 During this time, Royal acquired more aeronautic customers and was manufacturing primarily fiberglass covers and ductwork for military aircraft.

 In 1990, Royal broke ground for a new 20,000 square foot. building.
 Shortly after, in 1993, Phillip Gill moved to Nebraska and took control of Royal, bringing with him business from California.
 This enabled Royal to double in size to 18 employees.
 With its owner on site, Royal embarked on reinvesting profits to develop technology and acquire the equipment necessary to allow it to grow and compete in the structural composites arena.